Scope of Support

 Campus Support can:

-• Verify whether your LDAP server is accessible externally.
+• Confirm whether the LDAP server is externally accessible

-• For Campus-hosted districts, confirm whether the Campus site itself is experiencing an outage.
+• For Campus-hosted districts, verify if the Campus site is experiencing an outage

-• Confirm whether a user is present in the given LDAP server using the given search base and search filter.
+• Validate whether a user exists in the LDAP server using the provided Search Base and Search Filter

 (SIF)